hid-io/OpenRGBHidioPlugin/readme.md

 * Download and extract the correct files depending on your system
 * Launch OpenRGB
 * From the Settings -> Plugins menu, click the "Install plugin" button

+## Making your own plugin

+If you want to write your own plugin, follow this [guide](./CONTRIBUTING.md)